What is py3plex?

 py3plex provides native support for:

-Temporal networks — Networks that evolve over time with temporal attributes
+Temporal networks — Networks that evolve over time; edges and nodes can carry timestamps or time windows.

 All network types are first-class citizens with consistent APIs.